-Small Engine displays must be no larger than $4' \times 4'$ display board.
+Small Engine displays must be no larger than 4' x 4' display board.
 Exhibits must be portable.
 No complete engines, lawn tractors, tillers, chainsaws, etc. are permitted for display.
 No electrical power is available for displays/exhibits.

-Small Engines 1-3 (SF 50294)
+Small Engines 1-3: (SF 50294)

-- Exhibit a display, selecting one of the following items: - Ignition/Electrical System: Identify the parts of the Ignition System and explain how magnetic energy is produced through the ignition system to ignite the spark plug; OR - Compression System: Explain how heat energy is produced and engine power is measured by an engine and/or converted into mechanical energy through transmissions; OR - Heat Transfer: Explain how heat is transferred through the cooling and lubrication system of an air cooled or water cooled engine; OR - Filter Maintenance: Explain the proper maintenance and cleaning of the air, fuel and oil filters of an engine; OR - What does a serial number reveal?: Explain the various information that can be learned from the serial number or identification number stamped on the shroud of a Briggs & Stratton engine; OR - Tools to do the job: Identify and explain the function(s) of different specialty tools needed for small engine work, OR
+Exhibit a display, selecting one of the following items:

+- Ignition System: Identify the parts of the Ignition System and explain how magnetic energy is produced through the ignition system to ignite the spark plug. - Compression System: Explain how heat energy is produced by an engine and converted into mechanical energy. - Heat Transfer: Explain how heat is transferred through the cooling and lubrication system of an air cooled or water-cooled engine. - Filter Maintenance: Explain the proper maintenance and cleaning of the air, fuel, and oil filters of an engine. - What does a serial number reveal: Explain the various information that can be learned from the serial number or identification number stamped on the shroud of a Briggs & Stratton engine. - Tools to do the job: Identify and explain the function(s) of different specialty tools needed for small engine work.

-Experimentation: Explain through illustration an experiment you conducted from the project manual showing the results of your work.
+• Experimentation: Explain through illustration an experiment you conducted from the project manual showing the results of your work.

-Small Engines Ready4Life Challenge
+Small Engines Ready4Life Challenge: